holdensmagicalunicorn/cortex/README.md

 Capsule is modified from the original, the server side code is stripped.

 And yes, the name is Firefly reference.
-Can't stop the signal.